-The proceeds of charitable events such as Hats and High Tea and the Annual Golf Tournament are sponsored by the Community Leaders Association to support the Cal Lutheran's academic progams and its students.
+The proceeds of charitable events such as Hats and High Tea and the Annual Golf Tournament are organized by the Community Leaders Association to support the Cal Lutheran's academic progams and its students.

 Over the years, the support of the Community Leaders Association has resulted in the donation of nearly $2 million toward enhancements in equipment and technology.
-In addition to providing funding for the academic departments at Cal Lutheran, the Association also awards scholarships each year to students who excel academically and show committment to community service.
+In addition to providing funding for the academic departments at Cal Lutheran, a committee also awards scholarships each year to students who excel academically and show committment to community service.

 2016 Scholarship Recipients